 I said I must have one of them because otherwise, it had to be cancer.
 The nurse told me that she didn’t know but that the consultant seemed happy.
 She said that they can usually tell and that she would check my notes.
 The nurses changed shift and by this point, I was wide awake and chatting about my fears for the NHS and life with Brexit.

-I rang Lee to come and collect me.
+I rang Lee to come and collect me as soon as I was on the ward and thinking straight.
 After 30 mins or so I went to the toilet and also changed back into my clothes.
 Lee arrived and was told to make sure I wasn’t on my own for the next 24 hours.
 I walked out to our car.
 I felt weak but not tired.
+I also thought 24 hours!
+Well, that isn’t happening, Lee is a teacher and the three kids are going to school!
+I just wanted a day on my own on the sofa anyway!

 At home, I used a hot water bottle and headed to bed.
 I spent most of Tuesday with a blanket on the sofa.

 By the evening I had a backache that was making me feel sick.
 Getting over the hysteroscopy took more time than I had expected.
 For a good ten days, I was losing lots of fluid when I stood up and especially in the mornings.
-I also had a niggling back and generally felt washed out.
+I also had a niggling backache and generally felt washed out.
+I think this is due to the anesthetic wearing off and leaving my body.
 I also had to put on my brave face as I hadn’t told the children what my greatest fear was.
-Chloe was starting A Levels and did not need the worry.
-Dylan at 14, just doesn’t want to know and Erin at 8 too young to understand.
+Chloe was starting A Level finals and did not need the worry.
+Dylan at 14, just doesn’t want to know about genealogical issues his mum has and Erin at 8 too young to understand, and I don’t think she needs to.

 The consultant and told me that I would receive a letter with the results within a few weeks.
 It was another waiting game.